cs480x-22c/a2-DataVis-5Ways/README.md

 I would only use this for comparing functions as it lacks the functionality of most of the programs and tools I used.

 The only data manipulation that was done was replacing car manufacturers with colors, so they could be passed through the scatter() function.
-As well as shrinking the points as the were originally to large.
+As well as shrinking the points as they were originally to large.

 ![matlab](img/cars-sample-matlab.png)